joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 If you want to click both mouse buttons at the same to to generate a middle-click, try installing [Middle](https://middleclick.app/) app.
 Unfortunately, it didn't work with my external mouse.

-If you want to move and resize windows convenients (like Alt-click-drag on Xwindows) there are some options for macOS which provide partial behaviour: https://superuser.com/questions/53051/altclick-drag-window-resizing-on-a-mac-similar-to-x-windows
+If you want to move and resize windows conveniently (like Alt-click-drag on Xwindows) there are some options for macOS which provide partial behaviour: https://superuser.com/questions/53051/altclick-drag-window-resizing-on-a-mac-similar-to-x-windows

 ## Keyboard mapping